anjaliahlawat/amazon-login-script/README.md

 ### Gauge commands to run tests  -

-To run single specs
+To run a single spec

 ```
 gauge run <filename>

 ```

-To run all specs serially
+To run all the specs serially

 ```
 gauge run specs/